hexus/phaser-arcade-slopes/README.md

 gulp build
 ```

-There's also a watch task that runs the build task whenever you make changes
+There's also a watch task that builds the plugin whenever you make changes
 to the source.

 ```bash